judofyr/rcpu/README.md

 quits the program.
 Because there's no I/O in DCPU at the moment, it dumps the registers, the memory and the stack instead.

-## TODO

-* The assembler is pretty much done.
-* Many opcodes are missing.
-* No overflow is implemented yet.

 ## Program

 A program is a piece of executable code (like a function) that consists